trilitech/tezos-developer-docs/docs/architecture.md

 The node accepts calls from clients through its RPC interface.
 It has control over which clients to accept calls from, which calls to accept, or whether to accept RPC calls at all.

+Anyone can run a node and select which clients to run and which requests to accept from clients.
+Some typical use cases for nodes are:

+- A node running by itself, which maintains a copy of the blockchain data and enhances the distribution of the network without actively baking blocks.
+Optionally, this node can open its RPC interface to serve different kinds of requests.
+- A node along with a baker, an accuser, and a signer can be used to bake new blocks, activity which ensures that the blockchain progresses and yields rewards in tokens.

+Here is a summary of the main Tezos clients:

 ### The baker